 If starting from a seed, the first stage of growth is germination, or sprouting of the seed.
 Be sure to purchase feminized seeds from a reputable online seed bank to avoid wasting time and money growing male plants that don’t flower.
-Cannabis seeds are hard and dark or light brown in color.
+Seeds are hard and dark or light brown in color.
 Most cultivators begin the process by soaking their seeds overnight and planting them directly into a small pot with soil.
 During the germination stage, the plant will need around 16 hours of light per day.
 The seeds will begin to develop roots and a stem will grow upwards with two cotyledon leaves.
 Once these leaves unfurl, your plant is now considered a seedling.
 This stage lasts anywhere between one day to two weeks.

 Now that you have a seedling, you will need to maintain the 16 to 18 hours of light per day for the plant to flourish.
 This is the stage where most people kill their plants from over watering or it is overtaken by mold or disease.
-Cannabis seedlings don’t have fully developed roots yet and don’t require as much water as you may think, so monitor humidity and moisture to avoid these common issues.
-The seedling stage has ended when your plant starts to produce the iconic cannabis fan leaves with all points.
+Seedlings don’t have fully developed roots yet and don’t require as much water as you may think, so monitor humidity and moisture to avoid these common issues.
+The seedling stage has ended when your plant starts to produce the iconic fan leaves with all points.
 This can take between two to three weeks.

 Entering the vegetative stage means your plant’s growth will take off and you’ll need to repot immediately.
 This is also the stage where you will need to top your plant and train them if using the Screen of Green (SCROG) method of growing.
-Cannabis plants in the vegetative stage are developing roots rapidly, which requires more water and nutrients with a higher level of nitrogen.
+Plants in the vegetative stage are developing roots rapidly, which requires more water and nutrients with a higher level of nitrogen.
 Maintain 18 hours of light with six hours of darkness for indoor grows.
 Pre-flowers may develop around week six and any male plants should be identified and removed immediately.
-This cannabis plant growth stage can take anywhere from three to 16 weeks.
+This plant growth stage can take anywhere from three to 16 weeks.
 A longer vegetative stage will produce larger plants and in most cases, larger buds and yield.